New Americans

 Community & Civic Engagement

-Know Your Rights and Stay Informed
+Know Your Rights and Stay Connected

-• Know-your-rights resources
+• Know-your-rights resources and community education

-• Voter education for new citizens
+• Nonpartisan voter registration and civic education for new citizens and green card holders

 Undocumented

 IRIS is focused on helping people who are already here in Connecticut stay stable, informed, and connected.
+Not as a temporary response.
+As a long-term commitment to the people who are part of our communities: neighbors, colleagues, parents, future voters, business owners.

 What you need to know now